ChongWu-Biostat/aMAT/README.md

 # aMAT
-adaptive Multi-trait Association Test (aMAT)
+adaptive Multi-trait Association Test (aMAT).

+Coedes and examples will be released soon.